-F3:Following issuance of the Controller's initial audit in 2016, the San Mateo Board of Supervisors approved the County Manager's recommendation that all of the Controller's recommendations be implemented prior to consideration of a new contract with the SMCBA in 2017.
+F3: Following issuance of the Controller's initial audit in 2016, the San Mateo Board of Supervisors approved the County Manager's recommendation that all of the Controller's recommendations be implemented prior to consideration of a new contract with the SMCBA in 2017.

-F4:A third audit by the Controller completed in June 2019 found that the SMCBA/PDP had not completed six of 12 financial recommendations and six of 12 contractual requirements.
+F4: A third audit by the Controller completed in June 2019 found that the SMCBA/PDP had not completed six of 12 financial recommendations and six of 12 contractual requirements.
 The SMCBA accounting policies and procedures were not approved until March 2019 and not implemented until FY 2020 after the Controller's audit period.
 Consequently, auditors could not test whether the policies and procedures were sufficient to address deficiencies.

 The County partially disagrees with this Finding.
-The County agrees that a third audit by the Controller completed in June 2019 found that the SMCBA/PDP had not completed six of 12 financial recommendations and six of 12 contractual requirements.
-The County further agrees that the SMCBA accounting policies and procedures were not approved by the SMCBA Board until March 2019.
-However, as explained above in response to F1, the County received confirmation from the Controller in or about April 2019 that the audit was complete and all financial irregularities had been resolved.
-Moreover, the SMCBA had implemented the accounting policies and procedures before FY 2020 and the Controller began testing those policies and procedures in December 2019.
+The County agrees that a third audit by the Controller's Office completed in June 2019 found that the SMCBA/PDP had not completed six of 12 financial recommendations and six of 12 contractual requirements.
+The County further agrees that the SMCBA accounting policies and procedures were not adopted by the SMCBA/PDP until March 2019.
+However, as explained above in response to F1, in April 2019, the SMCBA/PDP informed the Controller's Office that they had adopted all recommended accounting policies and procedures.
+The Controller's Office began testing those policies and procedures in December 2019 and the 4th audit report on SMCBA/PDP completed on June 30, 2020, which examined activities between January 1, 2019 and December 31, 2019, confirmed that SMCBA/PDP had in fact been following its newly adopted policies during that time period.